nipeharefa/gitu/README.md

 Gitu
 ====

 Simple Static File server with config, inspired from Vercel.
-With gitu you can configure cache and redirect like rules in another platform like firebase, vercel, and other.
+With gitu you can configure cache, add custome header and redirect like rules in another platform like firebase, vercel, and other.
 ## Getting Started

 ## Using Docker